httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 (see {{header}}), which ensures that the 2^36-31 limit for a single application of AEAD_AES_128_GCM is not reached {{!RFC5116}}.
-In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered MUST be less than 2^44.5 blocks of 16 octets {{AEBounds}}.
+In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered with the key derived from the same input keying material and salt MUST be less than 2^44.5 blocks of 16 octets
+{{AEBounds}}.

 If the record size is a multiple of 16 octets, this means 398 terabytes can be encrypted safely, including padding and overhead.
 However, if the record size